 The Kedarnath is the main temple, which is part of four Chota Char Dhams (literally ‘the small four abodes/seats’) or pilgrimage centers of the Garhwal Himalayas; the other three dhams are the Badrinath, Yamunotri, and Gangotri.
 Kedarnath is also one of the 12 Jyotirlingas.

-It is said that the Panch Kedar Yatra (pilgrimage) could be directly related to the Gorakhnath Sampradaya (recognized for their pilgrim traditions) of Nepal.
-As a proof, it is stated that the culmination of the pilgrimage was at Pashupatinath temple in Nepal, rightly where God Shiva’s head is worshipped and not at Kedarnath where the hump is venerated.
-A further supporting fact mentioned in this regard is that the emblem used in Kedarnath temple dome is the same as displayed in the Pashupathinath temple dome in Kathmandu.
+It is said that the Panch Kedar Yatra (pilgrimage) could be directly related to the Gorakhnath Sampradaya (started by Guru Gorakhnath) of Nepal.
+As proof, it is stated that the culmination of the pilgrimage was at Pashupatinath temple in Nepal, rightly where God Shiva’s head is worshipped and not at Kedarnath where the hump is venerated.
+A further supporting fact mentioned in this regard is that the emblem used in the Kedarnath temple dome is the same as displayed in the Pashupathinath temple dome in Kathmandu.

 The priests and pundits who worship in the Panch Kedar temples are from South India, except in Tungnath.
 Namboodiri brahmins hailing from Malabar, in Kerala officiate as chief priests at Badrinath temple and they are known by the name Rawals.
 Jangamas who are pure Veerashaiva Lingayats from Chitrakal in Mysore are the chief priests at the Madhyamaheswar temple.
 Dasnami Gosains founded by Adi Shankaracharya is the chief priests in Rudranath and Kalpeshwar temples.
 The Tunganath temple is served by the Khasi Brahmins.
 In the case of Tungnath, it is also said that the local brahmins from Mokumath officiate as priests.